 If you do not have an annual license and just want to try it out, you can purchase a one-day license for $10.00 when you register.
 The paper application for the one-day license will be ready for you at registration on race day.

 If you have are racing on a one-day license, you will be classified as a Category 5 racer.
-Riders with one-day licenses are eligible for every category in the Rustbucket except the Elite category.
+Riders with one-day licenses are eligible for most of the races.

 Is it really free for kids to race?

 Yes.
 Riders in the Little Belgians (ages 6-9) race are free.
 Riders under 18 must have a parent or guardian present to sign the USAC waiver form.